gcallah/MiscWriting/AI/AIAndSemiotics/AIandSemiotics.md

 that AI consciousness is impossible.
 But if it ever happens, it will not be because someone wrote an even more clever program to run on an even larger data center full of computers.

+### Emergentism

+The problem with an emergentist view here is that where does one draw the line?
+It seems fairly arbitrary, and too highly dependent upon whatever software capabilities have come to seem commonplace.

+Hofstader attempts this with recursion... but recursion can be unrolled into a loop.

+### Panpsychism

 Furthermore, if an AI becomes intelligent, it will no longer be artificial — and no longer just a machine.